Laura Owens and Edgar Bryan, 2012 Fine Arts Distinguished Visiting Artists in Painting

 Edgar Bryan, born in Alabama, received a BFA from the School of the Art Inst of Chicago and MFA from UCLA.
 He has shown his work internationally and in L.A. at Regen Projects.
 He was an illustrator in the United States Air Force for five years, and his work is influenced by classical portraiture and still-life.
 In his paintings, he reinterprets these genres with a casual approach, using reoccurring motifs of vinyl records, bicycles, and other details of everyday life.

 Like Bryan, Owens had a rigorous training in drawing, including copying master works.
-She earned a BFA from RISD and MFA from Cal Arts.
-Her large-scale layered paintings combine thin washes with thick impasto, creating spaces that draw the viewer in.
-Her most recent solo show was at Bonn’s Kunstmsueum, and she has exhibited widely internationally.
+Her large-scale layered paintings combine thin washes with thick impasto.
+A recent solo show was at Bonn’s Kunstmsueum, and she has exhibited widely internationally.
 She shows her work at Gavin Brown’s enterprise, N.Y.

 Sohrab Mohebbi, 2012 Distinguished Visiting Curator in Fine Arts

 Mohebbi is a writer and curator currently based in L.A.
 He has curated projects for the Queens Museum of Art; Cabinet, N.Y.; Center for Curatorial Studies, N.Y.; and Bidoun Projects.
 He received the 2011 Creative Capital/Warhol Foundation Arts Writers Grant.
 His writings have been published in Bidoun Magazine, where he is a contributing editor, as well as e-flux journal, Modern Painters, Universe-in-Universe, and La Vanguarida.
 Mohebbi was the 2010 curatorial fellow at Queens Museum of Art, and received an MA in curatorial studies from Bard College, and a BFA in photography from Tehran University.